brettp/spoiler-slayer/README.md

 - [ ] Don't update the badge while searching elements.
 Update it once at the end.
 - [ ] Don't register onTabChange event unless badge count is site / page based
 - [ ] Sort sites alphabetically
+- [ ] Don't block if parent has been glamoured and revealed.
+- [ ] Set global transition-duration time injected as setting, built into injected CSS and then use that value as a timeout to remove revealed and glamoured-active instead of waiting on unreliable animationend / transitionend

 ### Known Bugs